On February 20, my husband came home early. One look in his eyes and I knew the reason: a lay off.

 Crystal healing for money

-While we were down, I just had to take my aunt, who was visiting from New
+While we were down, I just had to take my aunt, who was visiting from New York, to my favorite crystal store.

 I walked in without any intention of buying – unless I suddenly felt moved to.
 Sometimes, as the owner taught me, the crystal speaks to you.